Neon Pothos Not Growing: Light Intensity Determines Growth Rate

 Begin monthly fertilization during the growing season at half-strength balanced liquid fertilizer, especially if the plant hasn't been fed or repotted in over a year.

-Slide the plant out of its pot to look directly at the root mass rather than just checking the drainage holes.
-If roots have wound into a dense, visible spiral with little soil left between them, move up one pot size and loosen the outer roots gently by hand before setting into fresh mix, so they grow outward into the new soil instead of continuing to circle.
+Ease the root ball free of the pot entirely for a direct look, rather than trusting an inspection through the drainage holes alone.
+If the roots have wound into a dense, visible spiral with little soil left between them, move up one pot size and loosen the outer roots gently by hand before setting into fresh mix, so they grow outward into the new soil instead of continuing to circle.

 Prevention